amsikking/AMS_AGY_v2_PSF_vs_tilt/README.md

 - **'p' polarized light refers to light that is polarized in the plane of the table** and therefore in the plane of the tilt of the AMS-AGY objective.
 - The 'tilt' of the AMS-AGY objective (and corresponding microscope) was done 'by eye' using a digital protractor (see setup photo).
 It is estimated that the error on this operation was on the order of 1 degree.
 For each tilt angle the position of the AMS-AGY microscope (as a whole) was realigned to put the laser focus back to the center of the camera chip (no other optics adjusted).
 - A 20um piezo (Thorlabs PAS005) was used to take 'z-stacks' of the psf produced by the Nikon objective by moving a large stage (Thorlabs LNR50M) under the AMS-AGY objective (nominally aligned to its optic axis).
 For each acquisition the **AMS-AGY objective was moved from furthest separation** (about -10um from focus) **to closest separation** (about +10um beyond focus).
-- For the acquisition details see the '.py' file in the data folder.
+- For each tilt and polarisation the acquisition was repeated 10 times to help smooth out noise from table vibration and laser fluctuations in post processing.
+For acquisition details see the '.py' file in the data folder.

 Note: the raw data was too large for the repository so a simple 'crop_roi.py' routine was applied (see data folder).